ermiyaeskandary/Slither.io-bot/.github/CONTRIBUTING.md

 **Pat yourself on the back for being a productive contributor of an open source project.**
 #### **Did you write a patch that fixes a bug, want to make a PR or want to change some of the code?**

 * Please contribute using Github Flow.
-Create a branch, add commits, and open a pull request targeting the dev branch - not the master branch. **All code needs to be retested there and then merged into master.**
+Create a branch, add commits, and open a pull request targeting the default branch - do not change to the master branch. **All code needs to be retested there and then merged into master.**

 * Please use the already made pull request template to layout your pull request.